Lynne St. Jacques

 I am also passionate about human rights, animal rights, and the advancement and empowerment of women through education.
 I believe in respectful communication as the precursor to peaceful existence.

-I live in Poplar Hill, northwest of London, Ontario, Canada and I am the President of Heartwood Equine Connections.
+I live in Poplar Hill, northwest of London, Ontario, Canada and I am the Executive Director of Heartwood Equine Connections.
 On site I have 2 amazing and beautiful horses who assist us in counselling clients.
 They are Sophie and Samantha.
 (Please see the Heartwood Herd Page)

 Education and Background: